unixbigot/-iota/README.md

     * Support for "Neopixel" addressable-LEDs using the WS8212 chip
     * Support for pushing configuration to devices over MQTT (forthcoming)
     * Support for upgrading the framework and the application over MQTT (forthcoming)
+    * Support for serverless computing with AWS IoT platform (forthcoming)

 ## Getting started